 - i) An Ineligible Child Allocation is an amount equal to one half the current year's SSI FBR that is disregarded from the ineligible parents' gross income.
 This allocation is used to meet the needs of ineligible children in the household.
 This allocation is available for each ineligible child in the home.
 The amount of the allocation is reduced by any of the ineligible child's own income. - ii) An Ineligible Parent(s) Allocation is an amount equal to the current year's SSI FBR for a single individual or a couple, as applicable.
 This amount is used to meet the needs of the ineligible parent(s) in the home with an applicant/client child. - iii) No allocations are allowed for applicant/recipient spouses who do not have children in the home. - b.
 Allocations are applied to the income in the following manner: - i) Allocation disregards are deducted from unearned income before earned income. - ii) Ineligible child allocation disregards are deducted from parents' income before any standard disregards are applied. - iii) Ineligible parent(s) allocation disregards are deducted after any ineligible child allocation disregards and after the standard income disregards.

 4. Income disregards

-\$20 Unearned Income Disregard
+\$20 General Income Disregard

-If there is unearned income left after the Ineligible Child and Parent(s) Allocation Disregards are applied, the first \$20 of total available unearned income (except for SSI income) must be disregarded.
+If there is unearned income left after the Ineligible Child and Parent(s) Allocation Disregards are applied, a General Income Disregard of \$20 shall be applied as follows: